-For the past ten years, Chuck Bowe and his crew of workers and corporate sponsors at Grand Wine and Spirits have raised thousands of dollars through their Pink Ribbon Campaign to benefit TBBCF.
+For the past eleven years, Chuck Bowe and his crew of workers and corporate sponsors at Grand Wine and Spirits have raised thousands of dollars through their Pink Ribbon Campaign to benefit TBBCF.
 In 2020 TBBCF honored Bowe for his decade of contributions and awarded him membership to the 27th Mile Club, established to recognize those who routinely go above and beyond on a regular basis to help the foundation.

-In the last five years, this softball tournament has raised money for TBBCF in honor and memory of Aimee Reed.
+In the last six years, this softball tournament has raised money for TBBCF in honor and memory of Aimee Reed.
 Aimee was diagnosed with an aggressive form of breast cancer in 2015, and succumbed to this disease in August, 2018.
 She was a young, avid athlete participating in their softball tournaments and in triathlons, even during her chemo treatments.
 Aimee also walked and volunteered for TBBCF.